 These bacon wrapped prunes are absolutely delicious and super easy to make.
-They can either be enjoyed while sitting on the couch or at a posh appetizer party.
-These are a staple at every cocktail party in France!
+They can either be enjoyed while sitting on the couch watching a game or at a posh appetizer party.
+These are a staple at every party in France!

 Make a double batch for a party and believe me, they will be gone in about 30 seconds.
-So simple, yet so delicious.
+This bacon appetizer is so simple, yet so delicious.

 Prunes are dried plums.
 They are high in fiber and rich in potassium.
 They are famously known as a natural laxative and good for treating constipation (source: The Top Health Benefits of Prunes and Prune Juice by Healthline).

 Prunes are very sweet, sticky and chewy.

-In France (where I live) they are used in preparing both sweet and savory dishes.
+In France (where I live) they are extremely popular.
+We use them to prepare both sweet and savory dishes.
 You can also eat prunes alone as a snack.

 The easiest way to pit a prune is to use a small paring knife. cut a line lengthwise down each prune.
 Gently press the prune, the pit should come out by itself, if not, gently pull the prune open and remove the pit.
 You can also buy pre-pitted prunes which makes prep time go much faster.